SaadAnsari123/ScreenX/README.md

 screened_on (timestamp)

-✅ Also ensure:

-Row Level Security (RLS) is disabled, or
+✅ Ensure Row Level Security (RLS) is disabled or appropriate insert permissions are given to the public/anon role.

-A policy allows INSERT for the anon/public role.

-📄 Usage
+Run the Parser:

-Place your PDF file (e.g., sample_resume.pdf) in the project folder, then run:
+Place your resume PDF (e.g., resume.pdf) in the project folder and run:

 bash
 Copy
 Edit
 python extracter_llama.py
-This will:

-Extract text from the resume

-Use LLaMA 3 to convert it to structured JSON

-Upload the result to your Supabase table